NateEag/git-revue/readme.txt

 Anyone can use the web or command-line interfaces to leave a comment on a commit.
-A comment may apply to the whole commit, to a specific file in the commit, or to a specific line in a commit.
+A comment may apply to the whole commit, to a specific file in the commit, to specific lines in a commit (usually in one file), or even specific characters within a line in a commit.
 It might be useful to allow comments on diffs as such, too, and to treat the 'comment on commit' as a diff from commitref^..commitref?

 A comment may stand alone or be in response to another comment.

-[diffscuss](https://github.com/hut8labs/diffscuss) might be a good format for writing reviews, which could then be converted to some git-friendly storage format for pushing, pulling, and the like.
+[diffscuss](https://github.com/hut8labs/diffscuss) might be a good format for reading and writing reviews.
+They could be stored, pushed, and pulled as git notes or similar.

 Implementation